Shifting standards model: Competition for limited and unlimited resources

 The shifting standards model can also have an effect on making evaluations, depending on the kind of judgment being made.
 That is, if there are more negative stereotype views toward one group than others, then standards used to evaluate an individual from one of those groups shifts either up or down.
-Some groups are generally considered to be of high competency, such as white males; and some groups are considered to be of lower competency, such as women or African-Americans.
+Some groups are generally considered to be of high competency, such as white men; and some groups are considered to be of lower competency, such as women or African-Americans.
 In a competition of limited resources, the high competency group will be awarded the resources, even if they are actually less deserving.
 However, in cases of unlimited resources, such as performance appraisal, lower competency groups will be given more of the resource, even if they performed relatively more poorly.
 This is due to lower expectations of negatively stereotyped groups.

 Sex and gender differences

 This model can also be applied to sex and gender differences.
 Fuegen and colleagues presented a study from two different universities where the subjects were instructed to review job applicants and judge their competence level for the job.
 Each applicant was either male or female, single or married and had no children or two children.
 Strikingly, both male and female parents were judged as less competent for the job than childless applicants.
 Also, gender standards were shifted in the evaluation of applicants.
-Male parents were judged with more leniency than childless males and women with children.
+Male parents were judged with more leniency than childless men and women with children.
 This displays the notion that good performance for a male is not equivalent to what constitutes good performance for a female.